This page is to help you decide about COVID-19 vaccination for your child age 6 months or older.

 - chest pain

-Most people recover from myocarditis and pericarditis on their own but they may need treatment in hospital.
-We don’t yet know if there are any long-term problems because of these side effects.
+Most people recover from myocarditis and pericarditis on their own.
+But some may need treatment in hospital.
+We don’t know yet if there are any long-term problems because of these side effects.

 If you decide not to get your child vaccinated